Omkumar2003/Git/README.md

 Let's take the command apart:

-<li>git config: The command to interact with your Git configuration.</li>
+-  **git config:** The command to interact with your Git configuration.
-<li>--add: Flag stating you want to add a configuration.<li>
+-  **--add:** Flag stating you want to add a configuration.-
-<li>--global: Flag stating you want this configuration to be stored globally in your ~/.gitconfig.
-The opposite is "local", which stores the configuration in the current repository<li>
+-  **--global:** Flag stating you want this configuration to be stored globally in your ~/.gitconfig.
+The opposite is "local", which stores the configuration in the current repository-

 COMMAND RUN KRTE WAQAT KUCH AISA HOGA ....SABSE PHELA WORKTREE MEIN SEARCH KREGA .....AGAR NHI MILA TO LOCAL MEIN ...USMEIN NHI MILA TO GLOBAL MEIN.....AGAR USMEIN NHI MILA TO SYSTEM MEIN.